 Other location songs have much patchier records.
 After Miami was dropped from the setlist at the start of Popmart's third leg, it was resurrected for the 14 November 1997 gig in Miami, but since then, it has been snippeted at just two shows (1 and 2) of six that U2 have played in the greater Miami area.
 New York was played at all New York gigs on Elevation, but it was a tour staple and missed just three of 113 gigs; subsequently, U2 have not played the song once, let alone anywhere near New York.
 Speaking of New York, although Angel Of Harlem has appeared at a number of New York concerts, this too has been down to chance.
 For example, although it was in rotation on Elevation's first leg, it wasn't played at any New York concerts, while on Vertigo, none of its performances were anywhere near New York.

-Moving beyond the USA, Spanish Eyes has been played in Spain on four of the six tours that have visited the country since the song's release.
+Moving beyond the USA, Spanish Eyes has been played in Spain on five of the seven tours that have visited the country since the song's release.
 It made its live debut at U2's first ever Spanish concert on 15 July 1987, and was also played at one of five Spanish ZOO TV gigs and at the only Spanish Elevation gig.
 However, it was skipped at both Popmart concerts and all three Vertigo concerts, although it was in fact soundchecked before the 9 August 2005 Vertigo gig, but was not actually played that night.
 On the 360° Tour, it was not played on the band's 2009 visit to Spain that began the tour, but it did appear at one of the two Spanish shows of the 2010 leg, in San Sebastian.
 U2 played four concerts in Barcelona on the Innocence + Experience Tour, adding Spanish Eyes to the set for the fourth and final night.

 |· What's that song played before U2 take the stage?|